Boardwalk on the W

 • Crossing the outlet of Skottsberg lake would require construction of a new bridge

-• Most importantly from an environmental point of view, we strongly recommended that in order to protect a fragile meadow at the end of the route, a very long boardwalk would need to be built.
+• Most importantly from an environmental point of view, we wanted to protect a fragile meadow.
+We strongly recommended building a very long boardwalk to protect the meadow.

-Planning, buying the materials, organizing the construction and then constructing the boardwalk required countless hours and many more people than we can mention here.
-Our volunteer trip reports have photos of the construction and the volunteers who contributed their invaluable time and enthusiasm.
+We spent many hours planning, buying the materials, and organizing the construction.
+Even more time was required to construct the boardwalk.
+Many people were involved in the construction, so we cannot mention them all.
+Our trip reports have photos of the construction and the people who contributed their invaluable time and enthusiasm.
 To get a sense of the roller coaster ride and the wider circle of people who contributed to the project, read our blog about the boardwalk project.
+The sign shown below commemorates the people and organizations who built the boardwalk.

 Discover alternative ways to